We're testing a new way to do online services. Visit our Services Directory - use it and tell us what you think!

 Crisis line shifts are nightly from 5 PM to 8 AM as well as weekend and holiday days from 8 AM to 5 PM.
 Crisis line advocates are able to take the crisis line cell phone home with them and volunteer from their house.

 Victim Services also offers volunteer opportunities besides victim advocacy.
 An important part of our work is to provide education for the community and professionals through occassional public displays and tabling at various events.

 Want to Volunteer or Learn More?

 Our Volunteer Advocate Trainings are held twice a year.
-The first training usually starts in August, and the second training starts in January.
+The first training usually starts in the fall, and the second training starts in the spring.
 This 10 session training is required for Crisis Line Volunteers and strongly encouraged for other volunteers as well.
 During a training, sessions are usually once a week, but sometimes offered twice a week.
 You can also contact our Volunteer Coordinators to learn more:

 Neil Dennison -